steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.0.0/Multiple+Dynamic+IO.md

 addAudioInput (USTRING ("Stereo In"), SpeakerArr::kStereo);
 addAudioOutput (USTRING ("Stereo Out"), SpeakerArr::kStereo);

-// In addition, adding a stereo side chain bus would look like this: addAudioInput (USTRING ("Aux In"), SpeakerArr::kStereo, kAux, 0); // 0 here means not activated by default wanted
+// In addition, adding a stereo side-chain bus would look like this: addAudioInput (USTRING ("Aux In"), SpeakerArr::kStereo, kAux, 0); // 0 here means not activated by default wanted
 ```